The EU Songbook Association

 Liesbeth Segers, Belgium

 Apart from being central music editor for the EU Songbook, she is one of three national EU Songbook editors for Belgium, representing Koor&Stem, a non-profit organisation and national choir union where she – in a team of professionals and volunteers – are working hard to facilitate 1000 choirs across Flanders, the Dutch-speaking part of Belgium.
 She has a degree in musicology from University of Leuven, Belgium, and University of Bristol, and has since 2007 been working with music education and choir sheet publication at the international music library at Koor&Stem.
 She has taught music history at both Servais Academie Halle, Heilig Hartcollege Tervuren, Stedelijk Conservatorium Hasselt, SAMWD Lier, SGI Lennik and OLV College Vilvoorde and has done research at Studiecentrum voor Vlaamse Muziek.
 She has also done and done several introductions to concerts (De Singel and Bozar).
 With a degree in languages, she speaks Dutch, French, English, German and Swedish: a useful capacity when proofreading the engraved scores for the EU Songbook.
 Furthermore she has contributed to the shaping of the both editorial principles and layout for the EU Songbook, with emphasis on how to best incorporate QR-codes.
+Board member of the EU Songbook Association until 2024.

 Editor (music engraving, score analysis, translations, layout)